FAQ

 Do you walk the dogs?

-We do not walk dogs.
 All the dogs staying with us participate in daycare during the day, and get plenty of exercise playing with their friends.
+We do offer off-site leash walks at an additional charge.

 Is there anyone here at night?

-The staff does a final walk at 6:00pm to make sure everyone has eaten and is settled in for the evening.
+The staff does a final walk at 6:00 pm to make sure everyone has eaten and is settled in for the evening.
 We have found that by having a staff member stay throughout the night the dogs are less inclined to sleep, and are unable to get the rest they need to participate in the next day’s activities.
+Our facility is equipped with a sprinkler system, alarm system, and closed circuit video monitoring.

 What if I need to cancel my reservation?